 In conjunction with PSF, the department sponsors the Social Action Award which is given annually to an IU Sociology graduate student whose life and work embody the ideals of public sociology.

 PSF welcomes participation by all interested sociologists as well as public intellectuals from related fields.
-For more information about PSF activities, please contact Annie Russian with Helge Marahrens (email@example.com) PSF coordinators 2018-2019.
+For more information about PSF activities, please contact James Watkins (firstname.lastname@example.org) or Derek Richardson (email@example.com) , PSF coordinators 2021-2022.